tbendixen/freelist-tutorial/README.md

 `freelist_tutorial.Rmd` reproduces the full main manuscript, including model fits, tables, and figures.

-`freelist_tutorial_appendix.Rmd` reproduces the appendices, including model fits, tables, and figures.
+`freelist_tutorial_supps.Rmd` reproduces the supplementary document, including model fits, tables, and figures.
-Note that the appendix script depends on having fitted all models from the main `freelist_tutorial.Rmd` script, which creates the file `all_main_mods.RData`.
+Note that the supps script depends on having fitted all models from the main `freelist_tutorial.Rmd` script, which creates the file `all_main_mods.RData`.

 `grateful-refs.bib` and `tutorial-bib.bib` contain the bibliographies.